Dry suit: Waterproof entry

 Modern dry suits have a watertight zipper for entry and exit.
 The original bronze-toothed version was developed by NASA to hold air inside space suits.
 This complex and special zipper is one of the most expensive parts of the suit.
 Heavy-duty, medium, and lightweight versions are made.
 A later design uses injection moulded plastic teeth, and these are lighter, more flexible and less costly.
 The zipper is commonly installed across the back of the shoulders, since this placement compromises overall flexibility the least, and usually puts the least stress on the zipper — but this design normally means the wearer requires assistance to close and open the zipper.
-The other common zipper placement is diagonally across the torso, which allows self-donning.
-Other designs place the zipper straight down the middle of the back (early Poseidon Unisuit), up one side of the front, around the back of the neck and partway back down the front (later model Poseidon Unisuit) or on a wide tubular chest tunnel entry opening which is folded down and clipped round the waist after sealing the zip (some Typhoon suits).
+The other common zipper placement is diagonally across the front of the torso, which allows self-donning.
+Other designs place the zipper straight down the middle of the back (early Poseidon Unisuit), up one side of the front, around the back of the neck and partway back down the front (later model Poseidon Unisuit) or on a wide tubular chest tunnel-entry opening which is folded down and clipped round the waist after sealing the zip (some Typhoon suits).
 The waterproof-zipper is stiff, and cannot stretch at all, which can make it difficult for a user to get into and out of the suit.
 Dry suits may also be fitted with an extra waterproof "fly", "relief" or "convenience" zipper to let the user urinate when out of the water when the suit is worn for long periods.

 Before truly watertight zippers were invented, other methods of keeping the suit waterproof at the entry point were used, with the most common being a long rubber tunnel entry on the chest or the back, which would be folded shut, then rolled together from the sides and finally folded and clamped with a metal clip or tied with surgical rubber tubing.
 Sometimes the entry tunnel protruded through a non-watertight zipper, which would be closed over it to hold the roll in place in the pocket so formed.

 The alternatives to tunnel entry were neck entry and the two-piece suit.
-Neck entry suits were sealed by overlapping the neck opening and the hood over a grooved neck ring, and clamping with a large elastic O-ring.
-The two piece, or waist entry suits, were sealed by rolling or folding the overlapped rubber skirts of the jacket and trousers together and these were held in place by a separate rubber cummerbund or a ring and rail clamping system much like the neck seal system, but using a grooved rubber belt and elastic loop.
+Neck-entry suits were sealed by overlapping the neck opening and the hood over a grooved neck ring, and clamping with a large elastic O-ring.
+The two-piece, or waist-entry suits, were sealed by rolling or folding the overlapped rubber skirts of the jacket and trousers together and these were held in place by a separate rubber cummerbund or a ring and rail clamping system much like the neck seal system, but using a grooved rubber belt and elastic loop.